sergiordlr/non-admin-automation-poc/README.md

 User's namespace for cam will be `{{user}}-cam`.
 The MigTokens will be created inside this namespace

 ```
-# Default use is `testuser`.
+# Default user is `testuser`.
 You can -e user=myuser -e password=mypass to use any other user/pass
 ansible-playbook install_cam_for_user.yml -e @config/defaults.yml
 ```